morteza.moradi

 └── Prometheus metrics → Grafana Cloud

-- Governance is engineering, not paperwork.
-The 10+ automated rule checks, the auto-fix loop, the director-review pass — that's how you prevent drift in a production LLM pipeline, not a Notion doc nobody reads.
+• Governance is engineering, not paperwork.
+The 10+ automated rule checks, the auto-fix loop, the director-review pass — that's how you keep an LLM authoring pipeline honest, not a Notion doc nobody reads.

-- Solo means picking your battles.
-Render + Vercel + Supabase + Stripe + Grafana Cloud — boring, reliable, well-documented platforms — let one person ship what used to need a small team.
+• Pick your battles.
+Render + Vercel + Supabase + Stripe + Grafana Cloud — boring, reliable, well-documented platforms — ship what used to need a small team.